 Learning and development

-- an introduction to the department and its procedures
+- your department and its procedures

 - health and safety